DanielOttodev/Drinkable/README.md

 ### Why Drinkable?

 Why not!
-I also wanted to learn React a bit better (as I've been heavily into Vue) and I find building things the best way to learn.
+I also wanted to learn more React (as I've been heavily into Vue) and I find building things the best way to learn.